TaitoUnited/full-stack-template/README.md

 CI/CD tool will deploy your database changes automatically to servers once you push your changes to git.
 Database migrations are executed using sqitch.
 More instructions on sqitch: [Sqitch tutorial](https://metacpan.org/pod/sqitchtutorial)

+> It is recommended that you put a table name at the beginning of your migration script name.
+This way the table creation script and all its alteration scripts remain close to each other in the file hierarchy (high cohesion).

 ## Deployment

 Deploying to different environments: